allenai/discoveryworld/README-USERSTUDY.md

 ### 2.6 User Notebook

-Please keep a notebook (in a text editor of your choice, as long as it's saved in something we can open -- e.g. `.txt`, `.pdf`, `.doc`) where you write down your notes/work in solving each scenario.
+Please keep a notebook (in a text editor of your choice, as long as it's saved in something we can easily open -- e.g. `.txt`, `.pdf`, `.doc`) where you write down your notes/work in solving each scenario.

 At the start of your notes for a given scenario, please write down the scenario name, difficulty, and variation.
 For example:
 ```